-THIS Agreement made as of the 26th day of February, 2008, by and between, Aqua America, Inc., a Pennsylvania corporation ("Aqua America"), and Mark J. Kropilak (the "Executive").
+THIS amended and restated Agreement made as of the 31st day of December, 2008, by and between, Aqua America, Inc., a Pennsylvania corporation ("Aqua America"), and David P. Smeltzer (the "Executive").

-WHEREAS, the Executive is presently employed as an executive of Aqua America or one of its Subsidiaries; and
+WHEREAS, the Executive is presently employed as an executive of Aqua America or one of its Subsidiaries;